glg-public/gds-cc-screamer/README.md

 - non-jobs must declare a security mode

 ### noSourcing

+- services cannot source their environment from other deployments

 ### accessFlags

+- if security mode is `jwt` or `verifiedSession`, orders must declare access flags
+- combining access flags should be done by bitwise-or-ing them together with `|`.
+- declared access flags must match existing roles and claims

 ### noSpacesInExports

+- exported variables cannot have whitespace around the `=`

 ### noDebugInProd

+- services should not use debug logging in production

 ### secretsJsonValid

+- secrets.json must be valid JSON
+- secrets.json must be an array of objects like `{name: string, valueFrom: string}` (case-sensitive)
+- `valueFrom` must be a valid AWS Secret ARN

 ### secretsInOrders
 ### noCarriageReturn
 ### noAWSSecrets